-Learn How to Get Paid to Read
+Get Paid to Read Books

-Literary Agent Freelance Reading
+2. Literary Agent Freelance Reading

-In a nutshell, freelance readers are responsible for giving the agent a heads up based on a synopsis and an excerpt from a manuscript: "This is good, worth your time to read and consider" or, "Don't invest time in this one because it's not marketable."
+Jennifer Wright from the website WOW-WomenOnWriting has written a good piece on How to Break into Freelance Reading.
+In a nutshell, freelance readers screen synopses and manuscripts for agents or publishers, and then let them know, "This is good, worth your time to read and consider," or "Don't invest time in this one because it's not marketable."

 A freelance reading position depends on finding a literary agent or publisher who has a mountain of reading to wade through to find a gem.
 On occasion, you can find freelance reading jobs on writing and freelance job boards.
 One last thought is to become a literary agent yourself.